apache/directory-kerby/README.md

   - It is default Identity Backend, and no cofiguration is needed.
 This backend is for no permanent storage requirements.
 - JsonIdentityBackend.
   - It implemented by Gson which is used to convert Java Objects into their JSON representation and convert a JSON string to an equivalent Java object.
 A json file will be created in "backend.json.dir".
 This backend is for small, easy, development and test environment.
+- MySQLIdentityBackend.
+  - A backend based on MySQL.
 - ZookeeperIdentityBackend.
   - Currently it uses an embedded Zookeeper.
 In follow up it will be enhanced to support standalone Zookeeper cluster for replication and reliability.
 Zookeeper backend would be a good choice for high reliability, high performance and high scalability requirement and scenarios.